-Wayne County Community College District has completed 40 years of uninterrupted operation and development of comprehensive educational services.
+Wayne County Community College District has nearly 50 years of uninterrupted operation and development of comprehensive educational services.
 Both directly and indirectly, our students and the 2.3 million people living within the College's service district have enjoyed the benefits of constantly improved instructional programs and community services.

 The story of Wayne County Community College District is one of continuing growth and innovation in providing educational training and leadership for the metropolitan region.
 The College was established in 1967 by the Legislature of the State of Michigan, and its initial seven-member Board of Trustees was elected the following year: The first operating budget was based on a $1,000,000 grant from the State of Michigan, as well as a $300,000 stipend from New Detroit, Inc., and anticipated student tuition payments at that time.